12 Ways to Rent Your Properties for More

 What if you adopted a rental property investment strategy that could make your tenants happier and willing to pay you more?
 Sound like a win win outcome?

-If you’re like most property investors or managers, you might be thinking that more properties might be the route to higher revenue and improving cash flow.
+If you’re like most property investors or managers, you might be thinking that more properties might be the route to higher rent yields and improving cash flow.
 The old adage that less is more might be one to consider.

-A recent survey on tenant attitdues showed 63% of tenants are okay about a rent increase and are willing to pay a higher rent price if certain amenities or services are offered.
+A recent survey on tenant attitudes showed 63% of tenants are okay about a rent increase and are willing to pay a higher rent price if certain amenities or services are offered.

 More is Not Always Better